NEW YORK UNIVERSITY SCHOOL OF LAW

 Serves on the founding board of an organization dedicated to advocating for disabled law students across the country.
 Handles all financial matters, including tax filings, payments, and reimbursements.
 Spearheads fundraising efforts and coordination of independent contractors.

 DISABILITY RIGHTS PROJECT

-Conducts legal research to support ongoing litigation regarding communication access and COVID-19 safety for incarcerated people.
-Drafts lines of questioning for depositions.
-Writing and researching an introductory guide to the Americans with Disabilities Act for litigators.
+Conducted legal research to support ongoing litigation regarding communication access and COVID-19 safety for incarcerated people with disabilities.
+Drafted lines of questioning for depositions.
+Interviewed potential declarants regarding their experiences with communication access while on parole.
+Wrote a primer on the Americans with Disabilities Act for litigators.